 Despite widespread concern about violent extremism and radicalisation around the world, prevention strategies often neglect vital tools: communities, families, and mothers of at-risk children.
 In the hopes of redressing the balance, Women without Borders (WwB) developed the ‘MotherSchools: Parenting for Peace’ Model, which aims to empower mothers to play an active role in the prevention of radicalisation and the building of community resilience.
 MotherSchools Germany was launched after the Bavarian government reached out to Women without Borders to explore the possibility of bringing the MotherSchools Model to Lower Franconia.
-To date there have been six rounds of MotherSchools in nine locations and approximately 400 women from a range of backgrounds, including a group of women who had come to Germany as refugees from Syria, have taken part.
+To date there have been seven rounds of MotherSchools in nine locations and approximately 600 women from a range of backgrounds, including a group of women who had come to Germany as refugees from Syria, have taken part.

 Extremism has gravely impacted on Germany’s modern era.
 From the rise of the National Socialist Party in the 1930s to the Red Army Faction, an extremist left-wing cell that carried out bombings and kidnappings in the postwar period, violent extremism has found an expression on both ends of the political spectrum.
 While radicalisation became significantly less prevalent towards the end of the twentieth century, extremist ideologies are once again on the rise.
 A number of terrorist attacks in recent years as well as an increase in recruitment by Islamist groups abroad have made radicalisation a major concern in modern Germany.
 Various prevention strategies are in place across the country, but more needs to be done to develop a cohesive, community-based approach that focuses on preventing rather than merely combatting violent extremism.